spectreconsole/spectre.console/README.md

 Copyright © Patrik Svensson, Phil Scott, Nils Andresen

-Spectre.Console is provided as-is under the MIT license.
+`Spectre.Console` is provided as-is under the MIT license.
 For more information see LICENSE.

-* SixLabors.ImageSharp, a library which Spectre.Console relies upon, is licensed under Apache 2.0 when distributed as part of Spectre.Console.
+* SixLabors.ImageSharp, a library which `Spectre.Console` relies upon, is licensed under Apache 2.0 when distributed as part of `Spectre.Console`.
 The Six Labors Split License covers all other usage, see: https://github.com/SixLabors/ImageSharp/blob/master/LICENSE